NeckChin/self-improving-introvert-manifesto/README.md

 ---
 # To Run The Program
 1) install python3
+2) download 'SelfImprovingIntrovert_Manifesto.py' from this repository
-2) run 'python3 SelfImprovingIntrovert_Manifesto.py' in terminal/console/bash
+3) run 'python3 SelfImprovingIntrovert_Manifesto.py' in terminal/console/bash